macaodha/batdetect2/docs/source/index.md

 ## What is BatDetect2?

-`batdetect2` detects bat echolocation calls in audio recordings.
+`batdetect2` is a deep learning model and software package for detecting and classifying bat echolocation calls in high-frequency audio recordings.

-It can help you screen large collections of recordings, find files that need expert review, and support ecology and conservation work where manual review alone would be slow.

-In practice, BatDetect2 takes recordings, looks for likely bat calls, draws a box around each detected event, and scores the most likely class for that event.
+You can use it from the command line or from Python, depending on how much control you need.

+In practice, BatDetect2 scans a recording, finds sounds that look like bat calls, and returns one result for each detected call.
+Each result can include where the call appears in the recording, shown as a box with start and end time and the lowest and highest frequency, how confident the model is that it found a call, and how strongly it matches the available classes.

-The current default model is trained for 17 UK species.
+The built-in default model is trained for 17 UK species.

-The library also supports custom training, fine-tuning, evaluation, and more advanced use from Python.
+The package also supports custom training, fine-tuning, evaluation, and more advanced workflows from Python.

-For details on the underlying approach, see the pre-print:
+For more detail on the underlying approach, see the pre-print:
 [Towards a General Approach for Bat Echolocation Detection and Classification](https://www.biorxiv.org/content/10.1101/2022.12.14.520490v1)

-## A good first use for BatDetect2

-BatDetect2 is a good fit when you want to:

-- scan many recordings for likely bat activity,
-- prioritize files for expert review,
-- compare outputs across projects with appropriate caution,
-- build reviewed local datasets for later model improvement.

-It is not a substitute for validation.

-## Main user journeys
+```{warning}
+Treat outputs as model predictions, not ground truth.
+Always validate on reviewed local data before using results for ecological inference.
+```

+## What can I do with it?

 - I want to run the model on my recordings:
   {doc}`tutorials/run-inference-on-folder`
-- I write code and want to use Python:
+- I write code and want to use it from Python:
   {doc}`tutorials/integrate-with-a-python-pipeline`
 - I want to train or fine-tune a custom model:
   {doc}`tutorials/train-a-custom-model`
 - I want to evaluate a trained model on held-out data:
   {doc}`tutorials/evaluate-on-a-test-set`

-```{warning}
-Treat outputs as model predictions, not ground truth.
-Always validate on reviewed local data before using results for ecological inference.
-```

 ```{note}
 Looking for the previous BatDetect2 workflow?